 - Delivering the offering as promised

-Sales, on the other hand, is a part of marketing and is focused only with the transaction aspect and activities which result in this transaction.
+Sales, on the other hand, is a part of marketing and is focused only on the transaction aspect and activities which result in this transaction.

 Sales vs Business Development

-Business development is the process of creation of long-term value for a business through the development of relationships, markets and customers.
+Business development is the process of creating long-term value for a business through the development of relationships, markets and customers.
 In simple terms, it is a long-term activity focused on the growth of the business by –

 - Building relationships with existing and prospective customers as well as various stakeholders of the company